engeir/slides/content/2023-03-24-egu-conference.md

 Notes:

-Hi, and thanks for showing up to my talk here today.
 My name is Eirik Enger, and I'm a PhD candidate at UiT the Arctic University of Norway.
 My work focus on how volcanoes affect climate, and today we will look at "Insensitivity of global temperature response to the magnitude of volcanic eruptions".

 ---